 UK Greetings operates from four locations in the UK – three large sites in Dewsbury, Yorkshire, and a site in Farnham, Surrey.
-Nearly half of our 2,200 people are field-based, working with retail customers in the UK and Ireland.
-Working in communities throughout the UK.
+1600 of our people are field-based, working with retail customers in the UK and Ireland, working in communities throughout the UK.

 Raising funds for charity

-We raise funds for both local and national charities, regularly organising bake sales and raffles and taking part in sponsored marathons, triathlons and more.
-We also encourage our people to connect with people from their communities during ‘Thinking of You Week’ and on ‘Festive Fridays’, while promoting the heartfelt benefits of sending a card.
+We work in partnership with charities that are meaningful to our colleagues, such as The Kirkwood, the hospice for Kirklees, supporting their vital work with event sponsorship and fundraising.
+We also raise funds for both local and national charities, regularly organising bake sales and raffles and taking part in sponsored marathons, triathlons and more.
+We also encourage our people to connect with people from their communities during ‘Thinking of You Week’ and on ‘Festive Fridays’, promoting the heartfelt benefits of sending a card.

 Helping children prepare for the future

 We are strengthening our partnerships with local schools and colleges to help young people develop employability skills and provide support and guidance around career choices through company open days and talks at local colleges.
 This in turn helps to nurture future talent for our company.
-Our employees also have the opportunity to ‘give an hour’ to schools, dedicating their time, energy and enthusiasm to helping young people develop their skills and generally adding a little joy to people’s day.
+We are proud of our apprenticeship programme, which supports school leavers starting their careers, and further programmes help colleagues to develop as leaders

 A very special delivery that travelled 10,509 miles across the world!